© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Mary's churchyard is a scheduled monument protected by Historic England under reference 1016340.
 View the official record →

-St Mary's churchyard cross is a medieval monument located in Herefordshire.
+St Mary's churchyard cross in Herefordshire is a medieval monument of probable fourteenth-century date, surviving as a substantial stone structure within the churchyard.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016340.

 Churchyard cross in St Mary's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016340.